Letters of Intent

 - rationale or explanation of a particular stance on issues (for example, that one party takes a particular view on an issue because it is unable to do otherwise because of regulations or commitments to other parties)

-- target date for completion and note of who will write the LOI or HoT into a full agreement
+- target date for completion and note of who will write the LOI or HoT into a full and formal agreement

 Pre-conditions are things that must be done or produced before one party will sign the final agreement.